raspberrypilearning/swarms-schools-flocks/en/step_4.md

 --- collapse ---
 ---
-title: Grow a clone, make a new clone or increase a score
+title: Grow a clone, make a new clone, or increase a score
 ---

-This code will allow the clones to increase in size, each time they eat some food.
+This code will allow the clones to increase in size each time they eat some food.

 ```blocks3
 when I start as a clone